Skip to main content

 When a system makes a determination that affects a person’s outcomes, opportunities, or standing, it exercises judgment.
 That judgment carries weight regardless of whether it was made by a human or an algorithm.

-A system must not delegate consequential decisions to automated processes without clear justification and meaningful human review.
-A person has the right to know when a decision about them has been made by an automated system, and the right to have that decision reviewed by a human being.
+A person has the right to know when a decision about them has been made by an automated system, the right to have that decision reviewed by a human being, and the right to contest it without penalty.
+Contestation must be a real path, not a performance of one.

 The power to decide is not neutralized by the complexity of the system that exercises it.
 An algorithm is not an excuse.
 It is a choice made by the people who built and deployed it, and it must be answerable as such.